phenogit/phenogit.github.io/kit-korner-notes.markdown

 permalink: /kit-korner-notes/
 ---

-Currently On: The Forest Through the Trees - 2011/5/17
+Currently On: Follow the Signal - 2011/5/22

 ## Non-Competitive Bidding